PARENT HANDBOOK

 Drop Off/Pick Up Policy

-We ask that you please do not drop off your child more than 5 minutes before class starts and pick up no later than 5 minutes after class ends.
+We ask that you please do not drop off your child more than 5 minutes before class starts and make sure to pick up your student no later than 5 minutes after class ends.
 All of our teachers have obligations before and after class to attend to.
+If you are more than 5 minutes late more than once, we will need to charge a late fee of $10 for every 10 minutes late.

 SEEDLINGS